-While the message, tone, focus and audience of your external communications is very different to that of the internal, it is important consistency runs between the two.
+While the message, tone, focus, and audience of your external communications are very different from the internal, it is important consistency runs between the two.

 11. Plan for contingency and disaster

 Your internal communication methods and structure will be put to the test in a crisis, so make sure that is not the first time.